 Alameda County LP Officers

-Jim has been a registered Libertarian since 1977 and has been a member of the Libertarian Party since 1990.
-Prior to becoming LPAC Vice-chair, he served as LPAC Chair for ten years and LPAC Secretary for three years
+I have been a registered Libertarian since 1977 and a member of the Libertarian Party since 1990.
+Prior to becoming LPAC Vice-chair, he served as LPAC Chair for ten years and LPAC Secretary for three years.

 Jim has performed benefit-related evaluations of and authored numerous reports and articles about distributed energy resources, especially storage, related for a variety of clients.
 Of special note, Jim is author and principal investigator of the seminal report Energy Storage for the Electricity Grid: Benefits and Market Potential Assessment Guide, published by the U.S. Department of Energy and Sandia National Laboratories’ Electric Energy Storage Program in February 2010.

 I was born a Libertarian.
 It took Ron Paul in his 2012 presidential run to give me the vocabulary to explain how I thought and feel.
 I want people to live their lives how they see fit as long as it doesn’t hurt or take from others.

 The LPAC welcomes Theodore Gercken as the newest member of our Executive Committe.
 He has been an active volunteer in building up our Social Media presence.
 Theodore is a high school student at The College Preparatory School in Oakland, California.
 He chairs his school's Libertarian organization and serves as Pacific Regional Representative of the Libertarian Youth Caucus.
 He has helped out on and worked for Libertarian campaigns on the local and national levels.
 Theodore loves speech and debate and is putting his skills to work to fight for a world set free of big government.